electronicvisions/hbp-sp9-guidebook/pm/using_pm_newflow.rst

 		import pyhmf as pynn
 	ImportError: No module named pyNN.recording.files

-You can add pyNN to your paths by loading the module:
+You can add ``PyNN`` to your paths by loading the module:

 .. code-block:: bash

 	module load pynn/0.7.5

-In the following example, one neuron is placed on the wafer, however, by choosing the backend None, the actual hardware is not used.
+In the following example, one neuron is placed on the wafer, however, by choosing the backend ``None``, the software stops after the map & route process (i.e. before configuring the hardware system).

 Available backends: None, Hardware, ESS.
+None has been described above.
-None does only mapping and routing (a dry run).
-Hardware runs on the real neuromorphic hardware.
+Hardware is the default and performs real experiment runs on the neuromorphic hardware system.
 ESS runs a simulation of the hardware: the Executable System Specification.

 .. code-block:: python